 Fruitcake French Toast

 The holidays are filled with all sorts of festive sweets and treats, but there’s no need to let any of it go to waste.
-The next time fruitcake is left on your Christmas table, consider using these quick, leftover fruitcake recipes.
-Your family and friends will be in for a delightful experience, no matter which leftover fruitcake recipe you choose.
+The next time your find yourself with leftover DeLuxe® Fruitcake, consider using these quick, leftover fruitcake recipes.